craigsapp/ratioscore/doc/drums/index.md

 vim: ts=8:ft=html
 ---

-One or more `**drum` spines in a Ratioscore will be converted into drum tracks.
+One or more `**drum` spines/columns/tracks in a Ratioscore will be converted into drum tracks.
 Drum notes are General MIDI key numbers ranging from 35 to 81.

 {% include ratioscore.html id="drum" %}